wasertech/Augmented-Generation-Interface/README.md

 Please let me know if you need any further assistance.
 ```

+Interesting key points to note here:

+- The LLM files gives an exhaustive list of the files (and directories) present in the current directory.
-The more files to list, the longer it takes to generate the output.
+- The more files to list, the longer it takes to generate the output.

 ```text
 CPU times: user 5.87 ms, sys: 0 ns, total: 5.87 ms